ZhangLucky19/Hanlin_ZHANG.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "BIO"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am an undergraduate student majoring in Robotics and Intelligent Devices at the Maynooth University, Ireland and Fuzhou University, China.

 My research interests focus on Computer Vision, Trajectory Planning and Robotics.

 I have won scholarships for many times and my GPA is 3.69/4.0 (Average Point 88.01/100).
 With excellent research experience, I have led some projects and published some international conferences.
 I also have a solid foundation in engineering math and control theory.
 If you would like to know more about me, please click the attachment to see my CV and transcript.

-You can find my CV here: [XX's Curriculum Vitae](../images/CV.pdf).
+You can find my CV here: [Curriculum Vitae](../images/CV.pdf).

-You can find my Transcript in Maynooth University here:[XX's Curriculum Vitae](../images/MU_transcriptDocument.pdf) You can find my transcript in Fuzhou University here:[XX's Curriculum Vitae](../images/MyTranscript.pdf) You can find my research proposal here:[XX's Curriculum Vitae](../images/RP.pdf)
+You can find my Transcript in Maynooth University here:[My MU Transcripte](../images/MU_transcriptDocument.pdf)

+You can find my transcript in Fuzhou University here:[My FZU Transcript](../images/MyTranscript.pdf)

+You can find my research proposal here:[Research Proposal](../images/RP.pdf)

 ————————————————